UConn vs. Vermont Predictions & Picks - Women's NCAA Tournament First Round

 UConn Performance Insights

-- The Huskies outscore opponents by 17.1 points per game (scoring 75.7 points per game to rank 29th in college basketball while allowing 58.6 per contest to rank 45th in college basketball) and have a +582 scoring differential overall.
+- The Huskies have a +582 scoring differential, topping opponents by 17.1 points per game.
+They're putting up 75.7 points per game to rank 29th in college basketball and are giving up 58.6 per contest to rank 45th in college basketball.

-- On offense, UConn is posting 73.5 points per game this year in conference contests.
-To compare, its overall average (75.7 points per game) is 2.2 PPG higher.
+- With 73.5 points per game in Big East action, UConn is averaging 2.2 fewer points per game in conference games compared to its overall average (75.7 PPG).

-- The Huskies are averaging 77.5 points per game this season when playing at home, which is 4.7 more points than they're averaging in away games (72.8).
+- Offensively, the Huskies have fared better when playing at home this season, scoring 77.5 points per game, compared to 72.8 per game away from home.

-- UConn allows 58.7 points per game at home, compared to 58.4 away from home.
+- UConn is ceding 58.7 points per game when playing at home.
+When playing on the road, it is allowing 58.4.

-- The Huskies have been putting up 65.4 points per game in their last 10 times on the court, an average that's significantly lower than the 75.7 they've scored over the course of the 2022-23 campaign.
+- The Huskies have seen a downturn in scoring lately, racking up 65.4 points per game in their last 10 contests, 10.3 points fewer than the 75.7 they've scored this year.

 © 2023 Data Skrive.
 All rights reserved.